Diamond Buying Guide

 Below you will find solid information to help you determine the best combination for you.
 This guide will walk you through the basics while providing links to technical information that you may find very interesting to learn about on your journey.

-Choosing the shape of the diamond is an important step in narrowing down the field.
+of the diamond is an important step in narrowing down the field.
 The traditional round brilliant is classic and has the greatest potential for overall light performance.
 Other shapes like princess, with its brilliant style facet design, can also deliver excellent fire and brilliance if cut extremely well.

 From a budget standpoint, choosing a non-round or “fancy” shape diamond can have significant impact on the size and quality combination available at a given budget.
 Princess cut diamonds, for example, can be much less expensive than rounds of equivalent size and quality.